TarsLab/mostly-adequate-guide-video-zh/support/README.md

-# Mostly Adequate Guide to Functional Programming - Support
+# Mostly Adequate Guide to Functional Programming - Exercises Support

 ## Overview

 This package contains all functions and data-structure referenced in the appendixes of the [Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide).